Sahilamin219/Android-bluetooth-app-RC-car/README.md

 Android App

 We have used a simple app called Bluetooth Controller, which is installed on an Android Phone to communicate with the Bluetooth Module.

-In this project, we have used the same app with modifications in the data to be transmitted.
+In this project, we have used this app with modifications in the data to be transmitted.

-Bluetooth Controlled Robot using Arduino Bluetooth Controller App

 Arduino code is written to synchronize with the data configured in the Bluetooth Controller App.

 Applications